 Colombia is a relatively typical middle-income, Latin American country.
 Child mortality is relatively low at 21 per 1,000 births, and only 18 percent of the population lives on less than two dollars a day.
 Similar to many middle-income countries, school attendance in Colombia is close to 100 percent for younger children, but declines substantially after the age of 13.
 Average attendance is 92 percent among 15 year olds, 90 percent among 16 year olds, and 80 percent among 17 year olds.
 The drop is considerably faster for low-income individuals: by age 17 the attendance rate falls to 65 percent in this group.
 Moreover, in 2003, individuals from the bottom of the Colombian poverty index represented nearly 74 percent of those not properly enrolled in school.
 The primary reason cited for dropping out is the cost of education.
 Students must pay to enroll each year and pay for required items like uniforms, books, and supplies.
 Monthly education costs fluctuate between US$13 and US$22 – a relatively large expense considering that the poorest families in Bogota earn less than US$750 a year.

-By conducting two different experiments, this research finds that changing the structure of cash transfer programs can have a significantly different effect on enrollment and attendance rates, as well as graduation, enrollment in secondary school and matriculation to tertiary institutions.
-The first experiment compares the ‘basic’ with the ‘savings’ treatment, while the second experiment evaluates the ‘tertiary treatment’.
+Researchers found that changing the structure of cash transfer programs had significantly different effect on enrollment and attendance rates, as well as graduation, enrollment in secondary school and matriculation to tertiary institutions.
+The first experiment compared the basic with the savings treatment, while the second experiment evaluated the tertiary treatment.